elbeno/testinator/README.md

 algorithms.

-Properties are defined the same way as tests, just with a different macro and an additional parameter that is the function argument.
+Properties are defined the same way as tests, just with a different macro and additional parameters that are the function arguments.
+(One argument is the usual case, shown here.)

 ```cpp
 DEF_PROPERTY(StringReverse, Algos, const string& s)